KyleChen400/GAN_Mnist_toy_project/README.md

 ## Acknowledgement

- - UC Berkeley IEOR FinTech Capstone Team (Chen Qi, Fan Xi, Yitong, Yishuang, Yuxin)
+ - UC Berkeley IEOR FinTech Capstone Team (Edward Tiong, Fan Xi, Yitong, Yishuang, Yuxin)
  - UC Berkeley IEOR FinTech Faculty (Prof Xin Guo, Cheng-Ju)
  - more to be added

 ## Contact

-If you face any issues or have any questions, please contact me at edwardtky@berkeley.edu
+If you face any issues or have any questions, please contact me at qi_chen@berkeley.edu